CMU Music and Cognition Workshop

 Please click HERE to register.

-Please also consider registering for the 2022 Summer Dalcroze Virtual Short Courses.
-This one-day Workshop is included in the registration fee for the short courses; you can find out more and register HERE.
+Please also consider registering for the 2022 Summer Dalcroze Workshop.
+The Music and Cognition Workshop is included in the registration fee for the longer Summer Workshop; you can find out more and register HERE.

 About our Presenters